I’ve been thinking about heartbreak lately, not for any specific reason.

 Heartbreak comes packaged in all shapes and sizes at different seasons of life.

 There is the heartbreak of loss, betrayal, rejection, empty promises, loneliness, sin, and countless other ways we experience brokenness.
-I don’t know what heartbreak you’ve experienced or what heartbreak lies ahead of you, but this is what I know; heartbreak happens to each of us.
+I don’t know what heartbreak you’ve experienced or what heartbreak lies ahead of you, but this is what I know: heartbreak happens to each of us.
 While none of us escape life without heartbreak, I am confident that there is hope on the other side and mercy in the midst.

 The reality is that not all of us will find hope or recognize His mercy in our seasons of brokenness.